 As is often the case in a small city, Attica doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Attica is quite a bit lower than the national average among all cities of 21.84%: just 10.66% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Attica with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.66% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Attica in 2022 was $29,071, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $116,284 for a family of four.
 However, Attica contains both very wealthy and poor people as well.